Bivalvia: Evolutionary history

 The Cambrian explosion took place around 540 to 520 million years ago (Mya).
-In this geologically brief period, all the major animal phyla diverged and these included the first creatures with mineralized skeletons.
+In this geologically brief period, most major animal phyla diverged including some of the first creatures with mineralized skeletons.
 Brachiopods and bivalves made their appearance at this time, and left their fossilized remains behind in the rocks.

 Possible early bivalves include Pojetaia and Fordilla; these probably lie in the stem rather than crown group.
 Watsonella and Anabarella are perceived to be (earlier) close relatives of these taxa.
 Only five genera of supposed Cambrian "bivalves" exist, the others being Tuarangia, Camya and Arhouriella and potentially Buluniella.

 Bivalve fossils can be formed when the sediment in which the shells are buried hardens into rock.
 Often, the impression made by the valves remains as the fossil rather than the valves.
 During the Early Ordovician, a great increase in the diversity of bivalve species occurred, and the dysodont, heterodont, and taxodont dentitions evolved.
 By the Early Silurian, the gills were becoming adapted for filter feeding, and during the Devonian and Carboniferous periods, siphons first appeared, which, with the newly developed muscular foot, allowed the animals to bury themselves deep in the sediment.

 By the middle of the Paleozoic, around 400 Mya, the brachiopods were among the most abundant filter feeders in the ocean, and over 12,000 fossil species are recognized.
 By the Permian–Triassic extinction event 250 Mya, bivalves were undergoing a huge radiation of diversity.
 The bivalves were hard hit by this event, but re-established themselves and thrived during the Triassic period that followed.
 In contrast, the brachiopods lost 95% of their species diversity.
 The ability of some bivalves to burrow and thus avoid predators may have been a major factor in their success.
 Other new adaptations within various families allowed species to occupy previously unused evolutionary niches.
 These included increasing relative buoyancy in soft sediments by developing spines on the shell, gaining the ability to swim, and in a few cases, adopting predatory habits.

 For a long time, bivalves were thought to be better adapted to aquatic life than brachiopods were, outcompeting and relegating them to minor niches in later ages.
 These two taxa appeared in textbooks as an example of replacement by competition.
 Evidence given for this included the fact that bivalves needed less food to subsist because of their energetically efficient ligament-muscle system for opening and closing valves.
 All this has been broadly disproven, though; rather, the prominence of modern bivalves over brachiopods seems due to chance disparities in their response to extinction events.